On the Winds of Our Past: Restoration and Dotaihozon

 The Lifestyle Display Area on the 1st floor features displays of various Yamaha products set in attractive or familiar scenes symbolic of our desire to deliver Kando and a more fulfilling lifestyle to people everywhere.

-This lifestyle display allows you to step onto the stage, decorated with riding apparel and backgrounds in the image of where and how these two models are intended to be used.
-Feel free to hop on and strike a pose for a snapshot!
+This display area allows you to step onto the stage decorated with riding apparel and backgrounds in the image of where and how these models are intended to be used.
+Feel free to hop on and strike a pose for biker cool or biker cute for a quick snapshot!